ZhuangQu/LFM4Ads/README.md

 ```
 Modify `cuda:0` to use another device.
 Run multiple times for multiple trials.
-Downstream AUC will be appended to `result.csv`.
+All AUC will be appended to `result.csv`.
 The AUC in our paper is averaged over 100 trials.

 Visualize the average AUC: